 I’d like to (try to) explain how important it is to engage early on with social services, how you do it and what to expect.
 Warning – this post is long, but it is important (and it’s much shorter than the ‘official’ bumpf).
-I’ll explain how it works in Bucks so you will need to double check for your county, but in the meantime take a tea break and curl up on a sofa with this for 10 mins.
+I’ll explain how it works in Bucks so you will need to double check for your county.
+In the meantime take a tea break and curl up on a sofa with this for 10 mins.

 Local authority ‘older adult social care’ (previously known to us as ‘social services’ back in the day)

-Like I was, you may be wary of ‘calling the social services’, in case it all ends with ‘the wrong’ outcome.
+You may be wary of ‘calling the social services’, in case it all ends with ‘the wrong’ outcome, I was.
 Please think again.
-True, there has been a lot of media exposure about what needs to change, however in my experience, I find the support very helpful once you have found it, applied for it and it’s been (eventually) delivered.
+True, there has been a lot of media exposure about what needs to change.
+However from experience, I find the support very helpful once you have found it, applied for it and it’s been (eventually) delivered.
 It won’t surprise you to know that the social care services are very stretched so they prioritise based on need.
 Having said that, my advice is to make yourself known earlier rather than later.
 Don’t wait for an emergency, like a fall resulting in a break, to get on their radar.
 By that time you’ll likely be frazzled and over stretched.

 Your local authority (LA), i.e. the entity that collects your council tax (see your council tax bill for your LA), has a duty of care to support people with care needs and their carers.
 If you pay council tax to a district council that is affiliated to a county council, then it is the county council that is accountable for care provisoin.
 For example, Aylesbury Vale District Council (AVDC) collects our council tax, but it is Bucks County Council that supports Marj with care.
 Click on AVDC’s website for an explanation of national funding.